BalaMani-proj/mcp/README.md

-# 🧠 MCP LLM Project
+# 🧠 MCP LLM Project for Insurance P&C (Guidewire)

-This project demonstrates how to build a Model Context Protocol (MCP) server that dynamically registers tools from an OpenAPI (Swagger) spec and enables prompt-based tool invocation using a local LLM (`Qwen2.5-0.5B-Instruct`).
+This project demonstrates how to build a Model Context Protocol (MCP) server for the Insurance Property & Casualty (P&C) domain, specifically for Guidewire REST APIs.
+It dynamically registers tools from an OpenAPI (Swagger) spec and enables prompt-based tool invocation using a local LLM (`Qwen2.5-0.5B-Instruct`).

 ---

 ## 🚀 Features

 - MCP server with arithmetic and weather tools
-- Dynamic tool registration from Swagger/OpenAPI spec
+- Dynamic tool registration from Guidewire Swagger/OpenAPI spec (Insurance P&C domain)
 - LLM client parses natural language and invokes tools
 - Robust JSON parsing and fallback handling
 - SSE transport for real-time tool calls